cpp-for-yourself/lectures-and-homeworks/lectures/all_or_nothing.md

 Remember how once we had a copy constructor we also needed a copy assignment operator?
 Would you be surprized if I told you that the same story repeats here?

 <!-- Talking head + overlay video thumbnails -->
 I'd like to leave the implementation of a move assignment operator to you as a small homework.
 I'm sure you are going to be able to piece it together from this and the move semantics videos.
-I do strongly encourage you to actually follow what we did before - find the case that causes the runtime error about freeing memory twice and implement the missing operator to fix this error.
 If you get stuck the full code is in the script to this video, as always.

 <!-- Talking head -->
 Anyway, once you're done you will know that there is one last rule that we need: